licyp/SaveOutlookEmails/README.md

 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](http://makeapullrequest.com)

 ## Purpose
 In my Outlook only the last three months of emails are available offline, the rest are archived and moved into my [Online Archive - Name@Company.com](https://support.microsoft.com/en-gb/help/291626/how-to-manage-multiple-exchange-mailbox-accounts-in-outlook) account.
 Even when connected to the network the archived account only shows the first 200 odd characters of an email body and no attachments are available.
-This means that Outlook search won’t find anything from archived account.
+This means that Outlook search won’t find anything from the archived account.

 My solution to this problem is to save all emails from all accounts onto my desktop where I can perform search in Windows Explorer: search within emails body and in attachments.